level12/flask-webtest/docs/index.rst

 applications with `WebTest`_.

 * :class:`.TestApp` extends :class:`webtest.TestApp`'s response by adding fields that
-  provides access to the template contexts, session data and flashed messages.
+  provide access to the template contexts, session data and flashed messages.
 * :class:`SessionScope` and :func:`get_scopefunc` allow to manage SQLAlchemy session
   scoping ―  it's very useful for testing.